Top 5 Books about Learning to Swim

 The titles of each book takes you to the Australian based online bookstore Booktopia.
 If you live in the US or would prefer to use Amazon click here.
 If you live in the UK or would prefer to use Book Depository click here.

 Purchases clicked through from the Children’s Books Daily site result in a small commission.
 Commissrion is used in part to maintain Children’s Books Daily and to support community groups which connect children with books.Booktopia.
-You can also compare prices on Fishpond.
+You can also compare prices on Fishpond and Bookworld for Australian purchases.
 If you live in the US or would prefer to use Amazon click here.
 If you live in the UK or would prefer to use Book Depository click here.
 Purchases clicked through from the Children’s Books Daily site result in a small commission.
 Commission is used in part to maintain Children’s Books Daily and to support community groups which connect children with books.